Roasted Chicken Thighs with Rosemary and Lemon

 (I don’t know about you guys but I rarely chop garlic I use my handy dandy garlic press it is so much easier.)

 Season the chicken with salt and pepper on both sides.
-Place chicken into a skillet over medium heat coated with 1 tablespoon of olive oil skin side down.
+Place chicken into a skillet over medium the heat coated with 1 tablespoon of olive oil skin side down.
 Cook halfway through about 10 minutes.
 Spooning off excess fat to retain a thin coating in the pan.
 Scatter lemon slices in the pan and transfer the pan into the oven.
 (Do not turn thighs, keep skin side down) Roast until cooked through about 10 to 15 minutes.

 Once the chicken thighs are cooked through transfer from the skillet and place on a platter skin side up.
 Place the skillet over medium heat, add onions, rosemary and garlic.
 Saute for about 2 minutes, stirring frequently.
 Add broth, juice from 1 lemon wedge (or both if desired) and cook until thickened.
 Once thickened, return chicken to skillet to warm slightly and serve.